THIS DATE IN HISTORY: July 28

 Video: Mark Messier was one of NHL's greatest leaders

-1984: Forward Zach Parise is born in Minneapolis.
+1984: Zach Parise is born in Minneapolis.
 The son of longtime NHL forward J.P.
 Parise plays for his father at Shattuck-St. Mary's School and attends the University of North Dakota before joining the New Jersey Devils in 2005.
-He scores 30 or more goals five times in a span of six seasons and helps the Devils reach the Stanley Cup Final in 2012.
+He scores at least 30 goals five times in a span of six seasons and helps the Devils reach the Stanley Cup Final in 2012.
 But less than a month after Parise and the Devils lose to the Los Angeles Kings, he signs a 13-year, $98 million contract with the Minnesota Wild.